Wedding Vows for Her: Examples and Ideas

 What should I include in my vows?

-A great formula for wedding vows for her is to reference a special memory, explain why that memory is important to you both, as well as how it makes you feel about them.
+A great formula is to reference a special memory, explain why that memory is important to you both, as well as how it makes you feel about them.
 Then, follow it up with promises you have for your union (both serious and silly ones are great).

 How long should vows be?